Andrea Schiavone

 Andrea Meldolla (Andrija Medulić), also known as Andrea Schiavone or Andrea lo Schiavone, literally "Andrew the Slav", (c.
-1510/15–1563) was an Italian Renaissance painter and etcher, born in Dalmatia, in the Republic of Venice (present-day Croatia) to parents from Emilia-Romagna, active mainly in the city of Venice.
+1510/15–1563) was an Italian Renaissance painter and etcher, born in Dalmatia, in the Republic of Venice (present-day Croatia) to parents from Romagna, active mainly in the city of Venice.
 His style combined Mannerist elements, a relative rarity in Venice, with much influence from the mainstream of Venetian painting, especially Titian.

 Biography

 Meldolla was born in the Venetian-ruled city of Zara in Dalmatia, now Zadar in Croatia, (Note: Because of his birthplace, Lo Schiavone appears in Croatian literature and history of art exclusively as Andrija Medulić (derived from the Italian surname Meldola, or Meldolla, itself from the city of origin of both of his parents, Meldola), which is the Croatian version of his name.
 His Italian nickname, Schiavone, literally meant "Slav" in Old Italian.
 Schiavone usually indicated origins in parts of Croatia (Dalmatia or Istria) under the rule of the Republic of Venice; however, it was not necessarily an ethnonym, as with this word the Venetians scornfully referred to all the people born in Dalmatia and Istria arriving to Venice; i.e. including the Italians and Venetians themselves.
 Indeed, in the case of Andre Meldolla, the nickname Schiavone is due to his geographical provenance, and was given to him after he returned to Italy.) the son of a garrison commander of a post nearby.
 Both of his parents came from the small town of Meldola, close to the city of Forlì in Romagna.
 His father, Simon, had been employed as a constable in the Dalmatian city, and therefore moved there with his family from Romagna.
 The Meldolla family continued to own property in Romagna until the early 16th century.